afriatg/afriatg.github.io/_pages/about.md

   - /about.html
 ---

 I am a first-year PhD student at the MIT Operations Research Center, advised by Professor Rahul Mazumder.
-My work focuses on the training process of machine learning models and the impact of different learning process on the ability to generalize to unseen data.
+My work focuses on the training process of machine learning models and on the impact of different learning processes on the ability to generalize to unseen data.